 If the proposal is to stand out, bet on a colorful door model with pulleys and apparent rails.

-This is a practical way to hide the kitchen - because it is an open environment, it is possible to close the kitchen on a special occasion.
-To make such a design, use the same finish of the cabinets on the doors.
+This is a practical way of hiding the kitchen - because it is an open environment, it is possible to close the kitchen on a special occasion.
+To do such a project, use the same finish of the cabinets on the doors.

 Picture 14 - Dining room with sliding door lacquered.

 Only one door slides on the shaft, the other is a fixed panel that received the same finish to give a uniform plane impression.

 Picture 15 - The folding style is also a great option for your home